 Best of Both?

-So, which is better – we honestly can’t choose and love both Playa Del Carmen and Cozumel for different reasons!
+So, is diving better in Cozumel or Playa Del Carmen – we honestly can’t choose and love both for different reasons!
 With DivePoint you can dive in both Cozumel and Playa Del Carmen and see which you prefer for yourself.

 You can also check out our ‘Best of The Riviera Maya Diving Package’ which gives you 3 days of diving, one in Playa Del Carmen, one in Cozumel, and one in cenotes to try a little slice of everything!